 This one depends how you’re stopped.
 If you have your clutch pulled in with your hand at a red light when you see another rider, you might acknowledge him, but not with your left hand.
 Throw a wave with your throttle hand perhaps, or simply a nod of the head.

 On the other hand, if you’re stopped in neutral, and just waiting for a green light, wave however you want; maybe even say hello if they pull up right next to you.
 Just make sure your main focus is on the road, the changing lights, and all the cars passing through that could run a red light at any given moment.

-To Scooters and Mopeds
+Small Scooters or Mopeds

-Now this is only my personal opinion, but whilst in towns and cities I tend to ignore scooters or mopeds as generally I don't class them as motorcycle riders for various reasons.
+Now this is only my personal opinion, but whilst in towns and cities I tend to ignore small scooters or mopeds as generally I don't class them as motorcycle riders for various reasons.

 In my experience here in Spain they don't adhere to any etiquette or traffic laws as they race around overtaking everything in sight on any side, don't stop at lights, crossings, cut in, weave between traffic endangering others and generally are a menace and give motorcyclists a bad name.

 Being a motorcycle tour guide and biker for over 40 years my thoughts on the subject are that I wave or nod at everyone irrespective of what motorcycle they are riding.
-The way I see it, we are all part of the same biking community and I don't care what motorcycle you ride, as long as you ride and safely and if someone chooses not to wave back, well it’s not going to ruin my day, or my ride.
+The way I see it, we are all part of the same biking community and I don't care what motorcycle you ride, as long as you ride and ride safely, and if someone chooses not to wave back, well it’s not going to ruin my day, or my ride.